Maria al-Qibtiyya: Status as a wife or concubine

+Like Rayhana bint Zayd, there is some debate between historians and scholars as to whether Mariyah ever became Muhammad's wife or remained a concubine.

 Muhammad's earliest biographers, Ibn Ishaq, Ibn Sa'd, and al-Tabari mentioned Mariyah as Muhammad's wife in their sirah.

-Ibn Kathir states in his sirah that Muhammad married Mariyah:
+Ibn Kathir also states in his sirah that Muhammad married Mariyah:

-Maria al-Qibtiyya (may Allah be pleased with her) is said to have married the Prophet (peace and blessings of Allah be upon him) and certainly everyone gave her the same title of respect as the Prophet's wives, 'Umm al Muminin' 'Mother of the Believers'.Muhammad must have come in contact with many of these Copts and listened to their stories.
+Maria al-Qibtiyya (may Allah be pleased with her) is said to have married the Prophet (peace and blessings of Allah be upon him) and certainly everyone gave her the same title of respect as the Prophet's wives, Umm al Muminin.Muhammad must have come in contact with many of these Copts and listened to their stories.
 Muhammad's friendship to Christians of Coptic faith is reflected in many aspects of his life.
 He is known to have had cordial relations with the Negus of Abyssinia, as indicated by the fact that he advised his followers at a time of persecution to flee there.
 He married a Coptic wife named Mariya, and he is reported to have advised his followers to be especially kind to the Copts of Egypt, considering them his in-laws.

-Muhammad married Mariyah al-Qibtiyya, as narrated in Sahih Al-Mustadrak ala al-Sahihayn:
+According to Sahih Al-Mustadrak ala al-Sahihayn: